-The investments in exploration and evaluation assets (note 4), and property, plant and equipment (note 8), and the loan to Agusan comprise a significant portion of the Company's assets.
-Realization of the Company's investments and loan receivable are dependent upon the Company or Metallum obtaining permits for exploration or development of resource claims, the satisfaction of governmental requirements, satisfaction of possible aboriginal claims, the attainment of successful production from the properties, or from the proceeds upon disposal of the Company's interests therein.
+The investments in exploration and evaluation assets (note 4) and property, plant and equipment (note 8) comprise a significant portion of the Company's assets.
+Realization of the Company's investments are dependent upon the Company obtaining permits for exploration or development of resource claims, the satisfaction of governmental requirements, satisfaction of possible aboriginal claims, the attainment of successful production from the properties, or from the proceeds upon disposal of the Company's interests therein.
 Resource exploration and development is highly speculative and involves inherent risks.
 While the rewards if an ore body is discovered can be substantial, few properties that are explored are ultimately developed into producing mines.